 Electrical and mechanical engineers in control, systems, and robotics and electronics hobbyists.

-Published: February 2004
+- 17th February 2004

 - Academic Press

 "No matter how much you think you may know about the subject, there is something everyone can learn from this book.
 This book is control systems A-Z, and is the best book I have seen on the subject." - Dave Trapasso, Senior Project Engineer, Delphi Automotive Systems "I enjoyed reading this book.
 Although I have some experience in control engineering, it gave me a lot of insight into the implementation issues of drive control systems.
 This book is also written simply enough to be useful for self-study, even for engineers without a control system background.
 It covers classical approaches, as well as the recent developments in motion control.
 It is the most complete book on servo drive and motion control." - Wodek Gawronski, Jet Propulsion Laboratory, California Institute of Technology